Treatments

 - tenofovir alafenamide better tissue & PBMC penetration and lower toxicity than TDF

-- metformin - for SARS-CoV-2 in Long COVID (Bramante 2024)
+- metformin - has antiviral effect; for SARS-CoV-2 in Long COVID (Bramante 2024) (other effects, see above)

 - hydroxyurea - eliminates EBV episomes from latently infected cells in vitro (Chodosh 1998).
 Does it work in vivo?